Lee's Lecture on Freudian and Lacanian Theories 2.0

 From Lois Tyson and Lee etc.

 Psychoanalytic Critical Theory starts with Sigmund Freud's ideas of what the The Norton Anthology of Postmodern American Literature calls the "modernist subject" (xxv), the self no longer cohesive (no longer simply in conflict with "external 'others'"), but divided against itself (in a dream of essentializing structuralism).
-In other words, you can compare some of Freud's ideas to modernists text or cubism--the flattening and fragmentation of narrative, characters, time, space, faces which was, in literature, a direct critique of 19th century realism (think of Woolf's Mrs. Dalloway published in 1925; in art, think of many of Picasso's paintings where faces are flattened; you can also think of Duchamp for the silly and fun part of modernism called dada--he also flattened perspective, time, and created ready made art that most people wouldn't call art like Fountain).
+No more Cartesian "I think, therefore I am."
+In other words, you can compare some of Freud's ideas to modernist texts or cubism--the flattening and fragmentation of narrative, characters, time, space, faces, all of which was, in literature, a direct critique of 19th century realism (think of Woolf's Mrs. Dalloway published in 1925; in art, think of many of Picasso's paintings where faces are flattened; think of Gertrude Stein's Tender Buttons from 1914; you can also think of Duchamp for the silly and fun part of modernism called dada--he also flattened perspective, time, and created ready made art that most people wouldn't call art like Fountain).
 Freud first coined the word "psychoanalysis" in 1896 just as the modern era was begining.

 Of course, anything you see here can be used to analyze characters, situations, and symbols in any piece of literature (or the literature itself if you are reading the author's psyche via their text, though this is a biographical approach).